-Dr. Jason Champagne, M.D. and Dr. Norton Abramon, M.D. have impeccable credentials.
-They are both board certified facial plastic surgeons with over 35 years combined experience as a hair transplantation specialists.
+Our surgeons have impeccable credentials.
+They are both a double board certified facial plastic surgeon and hair transplantation specialist.
 Our doctors have attracted and performed hair transplantation on patients from all over the world.
-Their clientele include some of the most prominent celebrities in Hollywood.
-Our doctors are recognized as authorities on hair transplantation and have performed over 25,000 procedures.
-They have been been performing hair transplantation in private practice and have been affiliated with several of the most prominent hair transplantation clinics in North America.
+Our doctors clientele include some of the most prominent celebrities in Hollywood.

-Our doctors have perfected techniques such as mini and micro grafting, follicular hair transplantation and the most recent Microprecision Follicular Grafting® technique.
+Our surgeons have perfected many techniques from FUT to FUE the most recent Microprecision Follicular Grafting® technique.

 Facts Every Consumer Considering Hair Transplantation Should Know

 Since you are experiencing hair loss, you may have noticed the increased number of advertisements for hair transplantation.
 That’s because the advancements in hair transplantation have made the results more natural, easier and more affordable than ever before.